bartlebooth-factorial/coincollect/README.md

 and play multiple rounds, with their round-score and average-score being displayed at the end of each round.

-If the player is able to collect 30 coins by the end of the round, they become the magician (M), who is able to move through walls as if the grid were a torus and teleport to the center of the grid at any time, enabling the player to reach higher scores than with the basic character.
+If the player is able to collect 30 coins by the end of a round, they become the magician (M), who is able to move through walls as if the grid were a torus and teleport to the center of the grid at any time, enabling the player to reach higher scores than with the basic character.